-Submit all documents through the SHESC Annual Progress Report signed by the Supervisory Committee.
-Signatures can be obtained by scanning a signed hard copy, coordinating an email indicating signature by the advisor, or by using electronic signatures.
+Submit all documents through the SHESC Annual Progress Report.
 Final approval of the iPOS by the Graduate College confirms the appointment of the Dissertation Supervisory Committee and the approval of coursework toward degree requirements.

-After the student evaluations are completed, each faculty member must send an email to each advisee summarizing the results of the evaluation (including their overall score, whether the student received an S, C, or U, comments on the student's performance -specifically what they are doing well and what they can do better-, and support for the student's next steps), including concrete recommendations for what should be accomplished in the following year.
+After the student evaluations are completed, each faculty member must send an email to each advisee summarizing the results of the evaluation (including their overall score, whether the student received an S, C, or U, comments on the student's performance - specifically what they are doing well and what they can do better-, and support for the student's next steps), including concrete recommendations for what should be accomplished in the following year.